mostafabdelhakem/working-with-csv-and-txt-files/README.md

 # working-with-CSV-and-TXT-files
-this is a simple data science project: dealing with CSV fiel reading, write, and adding with txt fiel
+this is a simple data science project: using pandas, numpay, and csv libraries' dealing with CSV file reading, writing, and adding with a Txt file